This (updated) piece is a semi-prologue to the fiction I will be working on during NaNoWriMo – Kate’s story

 When the doorbell rings, I jump up and rush to the door with my coffee in hand.

-I open the door and before I can react, a big black blur brushes past my knees and I yell, spilling my coffee onto the floor.
+I open the door and before I can react, a small darkk blur brushes past my knees and I yell, spilling my coffee onto the floor.
 My daughter Hannah is standing in front of me, annoyance clouding her face.
-I turn and see Oscar, the dog she bought for her boyfriend’s birthday, sniffing around my living room and excitedly jumping from the floor to the couch and onto my reading chair.
+I turn and see Oscar, the dog she bought for her boyfriend’s birthday, sniffing around my living room and excitedly jumping from the floor to the couch and then onto my reading chair.

 “I have to leave Oscar with you for the afternoon,’ Hannah declares with not so much as a hello.